LinkedIn scrapped its entire ranking system.

 A new AI called 360Brew now decides who sees what.

 Your impressions fell off a cliff.
-Posts that pulled thousands of views six months ago now sit at a few hundred.
+Posts that pulled thousands of views six months ago sit at a few hundred today.
 You didn't get worse at writing.
-LinkedIn changed the machine that decides who reads your posts.
+LinkedIn replaced the machine that decides who reads your posts.

-In late 2025, LinkedIn retired its old content engine and brought in something called 360Brew.
-It's a 150-billion-parameter AI model, built internally by the company's Foundation AI Technologies team.
-Think of it as a robotic editor that reads every post on the platform, decides whether you actually know what you're talking about, and then cross-checks your profile before it lets anyone else see what you wrote.
+In late 2025, LinkedIn retired its old content engine and rolled out 360Brew.
+A 150-billion-parameter AI model, built in-house by the company's Foundation AI Technologies team.
+Think of it as a robotic editor that reads every post on the platform, decides whether you actually know what you're talking about, and cross-checks your profile before letting anyone else see what you wrote.

 "Views are down by 50%, engagement has dropped by 25%, and follower growth is down by 59%."
 (Richard van der Blom, Algorithm Insights 2025 Report)